jjyr/jjyr.github.com/_posts/2019-12-24-Build-CKB-contract-with-Rust-part-1.markdown

 `ckb-contract-tool` contains helper methods from several crates.

-The test code which we put in `ckb-rust-demo/src/lib.rs` as below:
+The test code which put in `ckb-rust-demo/src/lib.rs` as below:

 ``` rust
 #[test]